Explore Content on Tableau Mobile

 You can set your own start page, or your Tableau administrator can set a start page for you.

-Set your own start page: Sign in to Tableau Online or Tableau Server using a web browser, then follow the instructions on Change Your Start Page(Link opens in a new window).
+Set your own start page: Sign in to Tableau Cloud or Tableau Server using a web browser, then follow the instructions on Change Your Start Page(Link opens in a new window).
 If you set your own start page, it will take precedence over any page set by your administrator.

-Set a start page as an administrator: If you want to set a start page for your users, sign in to Tableau Online or Tableau Server using a web browser, then follow the instructions on Set the Default Start Page for All Users(Link opens in a new window).
+Set a start page as an administrator: If you want to set a start page for your users, sign in to Tableau Cloud or Tableau Server using a web browser, then follow the instructions on Set the Default Start Page for All Users(Link opens in a new window).